armandyam/bib2md/README.md

 ## Usage

-### Converting a Single .bib File to Markdown
+### Converting Reference Files to Markdown

-To convert a single .bib file to markdown:
+To convert reference files (.bib or .ris) to markdown:

 ```
-bib2md path/to/your.bib --template path/to/md_template.jinja2 --output path/to/output
+bib2md path/to/your_file --template path/to/md_template.jinja2 --output path/to/output
 ```

-### Converting All .bib Files in a Directory to Markdown
+### Converting All Reference Files in a Directory to Markdown

-To convert all .bib files in a directory:
+To convert all reference files (.bib and .ris) in a directory:

 ```
 bib2md path/to/your/directory --template path/to/md_template.jinja2 --output path/to/output